K4S4B4/testmkdoc/doc_en/docs/how-to-capture/calibrate-cameras/what-is-camera-calibration.md

     ![](../../images/Camera-Calibration-Extrinsic-Geometry.png){ loading=lazy }

 ## 4 methods to get extrinsic parameters
 In MocapForAll, there are 4 methods to get extrinsic parameters.
-Please note that the preparation and execution procedures are different for each.
+Please note that the preparation and execution procedures are different for each as described later.

 |  Method  |  Accuracy  |  Ease of preparation  |  The size of the usable space  | 　Comment  |
 | ---- | ---- | ---- | ---- | ---- |